Lifford: Lifford Courthouse

 Lifford Courthouse is now a restaurant and heritage centre and is located across from the County House, the HQ of Donegal County Council, in The Diamond area of the town.
 The courthouse was designed by Michael Priestly of Dublin and built in 1746.
 The museum houses a permanent display of O'Donnell clan documents and artefacts, as well as minute books from various institutes in County Donegal.
 It also houses some of the original cells belonging to the Courthouse.

+Lifford Gaol

-Lifford Gaol was formerly the County Gaol for County Donegal.
+Lifford Gaol was formerly the County Gaol or prison for all of County Donegal.
 It was located on the northeastern side of The Diamond.
-The old gaol was demolished in the first decade of the twentieth century.
+The old gaol was demolished in 1907.

 Cavanacor House

 Cavanacor House is located just off the N14 on the outskirts of the town - which one ancestral home of the 11th President of the United States of America, James Knox Polk.
-His great, great, great grandmother (Magdelene Tasker) was born here in 1634, she later married Capt.
+His great, great, great-grandmother (Magdelene Tasker) was born here in 1634, she later married Capt.
 Robert Bruce Pollock and emigrated to the US.
 King James II & VII dined at Cavanacor House on his way to the Siege of Derry in 1689.